 When your thoughts are clouded by pain, you can trust a fatal car accident attorney at Rutter Mills for straightforward answers and sound guidance.

 Who can file a wrongful death suit after a car accident?

 Motor vehicle collisions are one of the leading causes of unintentional death in the country, and in crashes involving negligence, familial survivors are entitled to seek civil reparations against liable parties.
 Losing a loved one in a fatal car accident carries tremendous consequences – particularly for spouses and children.

-Virginia has very specific laws governing which relatives are considered beneficiaries in an action for wrongful death.
+Virginia has specific laws governing which relatives are considered beneficiaries in action for wrongful death.
 According to VA code section 8.01-53, “statutory beneficiaries” are listed in the following order:

 - The surviving spouse and children or grandchildren of the decedent

 - The parents and siblings of the deceased or any family member who shares the deceased person’s household and is considered a dependent

 - Any surviving relatives who were entitled by Virginia law to inherit assets or money from the decedent